pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 The examples of this section are based on the :doc:`sampledata` network.

-..
-TODO: CHANGE THIS
-   The examples include combinations ... in a directed and undirected graph.
+The examples include the traversal with starting vertices as 6, 8 and 15 in a directed and undirected graph, for both single vertex and multiple vertices.

 **Directed Graph**